John Dickinson: President of Pennsylvania

-When the American Revolution began, Dickinson fairly represented the center of Pennsylvania politics.
-The old Proprietary and Popular parties divided equally in thirds over the issue of independence, as did Loyalists, moderate Whigs who later became Federalists, and Radicals or Constitutionalists.
-The old Pennsylvania General Assembly was dominated by the Loyalists and moderates and, like Dickinson, did little to support the burgeoning Revolution or independence, except protest.
+When the American Revolution began, Dickinson fairly represented centrist views in Pennsylvania politics at a time when views varied over independence.
+The Pennsylvania General Assembly at the time was dominated by the Loyalists and moderates who, like Dickinson, did little to support the burgeoning Revolution or independence, except protest.
 The Radicals took matters into their own hands, using irregular means to write the Pennsylvania Constitution of 1776, which by law excluded from the franchise anyone who would not swear loyalty to the document or the Christian Holy Trinity.
-In this way all Loyalists, moderate Whigs, and Quakers were kept out of government.
+In this way, all Loyalists, moderate Whigs, and Quakers were kept out of government.
 This peremptory action seemed appropriate to many during the crises of 1777 and 1778 but less so in the later years of the Revolution, and the moderate Whigs gradually became the majority.

 Dickinson's election to the Supreme Executive Council was the beginning of a counterrevolution against the Constitutionalists.
 He was elected president of Pennsylvania on November 7, 1782, garnering 41 votes to James Potter's 32.
 As president he presided over the intentionally weak executive authority of the state and was its chief officer but always required the agreement of a majority to act.
 He was re-elected twice and served the constitutional maximum of three years; his election on November 6, 1783, was unanimous.
 On November 6, 1784, he defeated John Neville, who also lost the election for vice president the same day.
 Working with small majorities in the General Assembly in his first two years and with the Constitutionalists in the majority in his last year, all issues were contentious.
 At first he endured withering attacks from his opponents for his alleged failure to fully support the new government in large and small ways.
 He responded ably and survived the attacks.
 He managed to settle quickly the old boundary dispute with Virginia in southwestern Pennsylvania but was never able to satisfactorily disentangle disputed titles in the Wyoming Valley resulting from prior claims of Connecticut to those lands.
 An exhausted Dickinson left office October 18, 1785.
 On that day a special election was held in which Benjamin Franklin was unanimously elected to serve the ten days left in Dickinson's term.

 Perhaps the most significant decision of his term was his patient, peaceful management of the Pennsylvania Mutiny of 1783.
 This was a violent protest of Pennsylvania veterans who marched on the Continental Congress demanding their pay before being discharged from the Continental Army.
 Somewhat sympathizing with their case, Dickinson refused Congress's request to bring full military action against them, causing Congress to vote to remove themselves to Princeton, New Jersey.
 And when the new Congress agreed to return in 1790, it was to be for only 10 years, until a permanent capital was found elsewhere.